What State and Local Governments Need to Know About Risks in Google Workspace and Office 365

 Your SaaS collaboration providers are likely not a significant source of risk to your SaaS data.
 Your admins and your end users are.

 It’s important to train your end users in being “phishing proof” regarding SaaS data.
 Beyond training and limiting access to admin rights, however, IT needs to plan to ensure SaaS data is safe, backed up, and quickly restorable for business continuity needs.
-If your organization has adopted, or is considering adopting, a SaaS collaboration platform such as G Suite or Microsoft Office 365, ensure you can protect against the common issues that can lead to SaaS data loss.
+If your organization has adopted, or is considering adopting, a SaaS collaboration platform such as Google Workspace or Microsoft Office 365, ensure you can protect against the common issues that can lead to SaaS data loss.

 What to look for in a SaaS data protection solution for state and local government